Written by Shannon,

 Anxiety disorders and depressive disorders are the most common mental disorders in the United States, but thankfully, they are manageable with professional treatment.

 An effective form of treatment for anxiety and depression is medication, specifically antidepressants.
 If you’ve talked to a psychiatric provider about your mental health, they may recommend one of these medications to help with your symptoms.

-Prozac, or fluoxetine, is one of the most common prescription medications for anxiety and depressive disorders, and it’s normal to be a bit hesitant about taking it with the stigma and misconceptions out there about antidepressants.
+One of the most commonly prescribed medications for depressive disorders and anxiety is Prozac or fluoxetine.
+It’s normal to be a bit hesitant about taking it with the stigma and misconceptions out there about antidepressants.

-Let’s clear the air and talk about how to safely use Prozac, and other antidepressants, and how they can help improve your mental health.
+Let’s clear the air and talk about how to safely use Prozac for your anxiety and depression, and how Prozac and other antidepressants can help improve your mental health.

 An SSRI works by blocking the reabsorption of serotonin into the brain’s neurotransmitter receptors, which then allows the chemical to be more abundant.
 This can help balance the serotonin levels in individuals with anxiety or depression.

-Prozac is an SSRI, alongside other common antidepressants like Zoloft (sertraline) or Lexapro (escitalopram).
+Prozac can help anxiety and depression because it is an SSRI, alongside other common antidepressants like Zoloft (sertraline) or Lexapro (escitalopram).

-There is another class of antidepressants called SNRIs — Serotonin and Norepinephrine Reuptake Inhibitors.
-Similar to SSRIs, SNRIs work to block reabsorption of serotonin, as well as norepinephrine, which is another neurotransmitter heavily involved in mood and feelings of energy and alertness.
+There is another class of antidepressants called SNRIs—serotonin and norepinephrine reuptake inhibitors.
+Similar to SSRIs, SNRIs work to block the reabsorption of serotonin, as well as norepinephrine, which is another neurotransmitter heavily involved in mood and feelings of energy and alertness.